dpapathanasiou/intelligent-smtp-responder/README.md

 automatically replied with the [current weather forecast for NYC](agents/weather_response_example.py), using data from the National Weather Service website.

+Email sent to just <tt>weather@</tt> will return a report based on the sender's physical location, automatically determined from the email headers.

-The basic examples do not take account the sender, subject, or email message text, but the server can be extended with natural language processing and other AI techniques to provide more customized auto-replies.
+With the exception of the latter, [more "intelligent" weather responder example](agents/weather_response_example.py#L79), the basic examples do not take account the sender, subject, or email message text, but the server can be extended with natural language processing and other AI techniques to provide more customized auto-replies.

 This code is loosely based on [Paul Tyma's](http://paultyma.blogspot.com/) [Mailinator] (http://mailinator.com/) in that it does not support the full range